 1. What is the difference between payment settlement and reconciliation?

 Payment settlement is the actual transfer of funds, and completing a financial transaction, while reconciliation is the process of verifying and aligning internal financial records with external statements to ensure accuracy.
-Settlement finalizes the payment, while reconciliation validates it afterward.
+Settlement finalises the payment, while reconciliation validates it afterward.

 2. How do you automate payment reconciliation?

-Automating payment reconciliation involves using specialized software or systems that match and compare financial records automatically.
+Automating payment reconciliation involves using specialised software or systems that match and compare financial records automatically.
 These tools employ algorithms to identify discrepancies and irregularities, reducing the need for manual intervention and ensuring efficient and accurate reconciliation.

 3. What is an example of payment reconciliation?